 Fortunately, Excedr’s lease program offers financing for equipment refurbished by the manufacturer, so you can acquire used instrumentation at the lowest risk while saving yourself even more money!

-Interested in analytical instruments and systems?
-We lease LC/MS or GC/MS systems, spectroscopy equipment, and a wide variety of analyzers from numerous manufacturers, including Shimadzu, Thermo Fisher Scientific, Agilent, Tecan, Bio-Rad Laboratories, and many more.
+Interested in leasing refurbished equipment, rather than buying?
+Excedr leases a wide variety of analytical instruments and systems, including LC/MS or GC/MS systems, and spectroscopy equipment from numerous manufacturers, including Shimadzu, Thermo Fisher Scientific, Agilent, Tecan, Bio-Rad Laboratories, and many more.

 If you have an instrument quote, simply request a lease estimate.
 We can go over the leasing process in detail and begin drafting a lease estimate for you, which will show the estimated breakdown of leasing costs.